PSHE (Physical, Social, Health and Economic Education)

 We also enjoy having visitors to help support the curriculum such as the Fire Service for years 2 and 3 and Bike Ability for year 6 children.

-We offer a range of pastoral care to support children’s Social and Emotional learning including sessions in the form of Thrive, yoga, play therapy, mindfulness colouring, nuture groups clubs and lunchtime KATS club (Kids are Totally Special).
+We offer a range of pastoral care to support children’s Social and Emotional learning including sessions in the form of Thrive, Forest School, yoga, play therapy, nuture groups clubs and ‘Lunch Bunch’ lunchtime club.

 Keeping children safe and happy during school closures.